m9236336-wq/Brazilian-E-Commerce-Analysis-O-list-/README.md

 ### Product Categories

 Product categories were compared based on total sales to identify the categories contributing most to Olist's revenue.

-### Customer Segmentation

-Customers were segmented based on purchasing behavior to identify groups such as New Customers, Loyal Customers, Champions, and At-Risk Customers.

 ### Payment Behavior